rivie13/studio5000-AI-Assistant/TEAM_USAGE_GUIDE.md

 ### **SDK Integration:**
 - Creates real .ACD project files using official Rockwell SDK
-- Generates complete projects with MainProgram, MainTask, and logic
+- Generates complete projects with MainProgram, MainTask, and logic (work in progress, only empty projects are reliable)
 - Professional-grade output that opens directly in Studio 5000

 ### **Documentation Database:**